 I always stop at the Freya Cafe to try Nordic food like Danish Dogs, Smørrebrød, and more.
 They also hold the Yulefest Festival every December, where you can buy traditional Nordic arts and crafts and homemade food.

-14. See Famous Music Memorabilia
+14. See Famous Music Memorabilia at MoPop

 Music lovers will love visiting the Museum of Pop Culture when figuring out what to do in Seattle in the rain.
 You’ll see everything from Britney Spears’ dance outfits to handwritten lyrics from Kurt Cobain at this museum.
 There’s a significant focus on artists from the Pacific Northwest, making it one of the best things to do in Seattle, but they also have exhibits on other big stars.